Life insurance helps protect your loved ones if the unexpected happens.

 Rate for age vs level premium.

-Level premium life insurance covers a period of time, such as 10, 20 or 30 years and premiums don’t increase with age.
-If you die or become terminally ill in this period, the beneficiaries will receive the payout.
-When the period comes to an end, most insurers convert your policy to a Rate for Age.
+Level premium covers a period of time, such as 10, 20 or 30 years and premiums don’t increase with age.
+If you die or become terminally ill in this period, your family will receive the payout.
+When the period comes to an end, most insurers convert your policy to Rate for Age.

-Rate for age life insurance also called stepped has no expiry, but premiums increase with age and costs less than level premium life insurance initially.
+Rate for age also called stepped has no expiry, but premiums increase with age and costs less than level premium to start with.

 Hybrid: level premiums and rate for age.
 A combination of both can premium structures can sometimes be smart – talk with your broker to structure the best cost-effective insurance policy.